 Molds reproduce through both sexual and asexual reproduction, however, most commonly most reproduce asexually.
 Molds reproduce by emitting microscopic spores into the air.

-The spores need to land in an environment in which there is moisture and nutrients from which the mold can feed.
+The spores need to land in an environment with moisture and nutrients from which the mold can feed.
 While there are over 100,000 types of mold, none of them are capable of surviving without moisture.

 Differences Between Yeast and Mold